aimclub/rostok/README.md

 ## Examples

-The example of configuration and using the generative pipeline is in `rostok\app` directory.
+An example of configuration and usage of the generative pipeline is in `rostok\app` directory.
-The examples of usage of individual modules is in `rostok\examples` directory.
+Examples of usage of independent modules is in `rostok\examples` directory.

 ## Acknowledgments
 <img src="./docs/images/logo.png" width="200">

 ### Affiliation

-The library was developed in [ITMO University](https://en.itmo.ru/).
+The framework was developed in [ITMO University](https://en.itmo.ru/).

 ### Developers

 * Ivan Borisov - chief scientist
 * Kirill Zharkov - team leader
-* Yefim Osipov
+* Yefim Osipov - developer
-* Dmitriy Ivolga
+* Dmitriy Ivolga - developer
-* Kirill Nasonov
+* Kirill Nasonov - developer
-* Mikhail Chaikovskii
+* Mikhail Chaikovskii - developer

 ## Contacts

 * Ivan Borisov borisovii@itmo.ru for scientific aspects of the project
-* Kirill Zharkov kzharkov@itmo.ru for technical questions
+* Kirill Zharkov kzharkov@itmo.ru for technical questions of the project